Siri Shortcuts

 Shortcut Flow

-In the previous example we will used the Dictionary action to define our service data, this is an example of one action provide data to a subsequent action in the Shortcut flow.
+In the previous example we will used the Dictionary action to define our action data, this is an example of one action provide data to a subsequent action in the Shortcut flow.
 These data can come from other apps or other actions provided by Home Assistant, such as Render Text to get the state of an entity in Home Assistant.
 By default empty fields will try to use data on your device's clipboard if no other flow or payload data is provided.

 Actions